charroux/spring-boot-starter/README.md

 This configuration is just a programmatic view of the property file: https://github.com/charroux/spring-boot-starter/blob/master/me-spring-boot-sample-app/src/main/resources/application.properties

-This simple example define only one auto configuration but a more realistic one will combine many autoconfiguration.
+This simple example define only one auto configuration but a more realistic one will combine many autoconfigurations.
 All the configurations should be listed in the spring factories file : https://github.com/charroux/spring-boot-starter/blob/master/me-spring-boot-autoconfigure/src/main/resources/META-INF/spring.factories

 ## The starter